michael2012z/BitBible/markdown/KJV/files/Gen.md

 5. And all the days that Adam lived were nine hundred and thirty years: and he died.

-6. And Seth lived an hundred and five years, and begat Enos:Enos: Heb.
-Enosh
+6. And Seth lived an hundred and five years, and begat Enos:

 7. And Seth lived after he begat Enos eight hundred and seven years, and begat sons and daughters:

 8. And all the days of Seth were nine hundred and twelve years: and he died.

-9. And Enos lived ninety years, and begat Cainan:Cainan: Heb.
-Kenan
+9. And Enos lived ninety years, and begat Cainan:

 10. And Enos lived after he begat Cainan eight hundred and fifteen years, and begat sons and daughters:

 11. And all the days of Enos were nine hundred and five years: and he died.

-12. And Cainan lived seventy years, and begat Mahalaleel:Mahalaleel: Gr.
-Maleleel
+12. And Cainan lived seventy years, and begat Mahalaleel:

 13. And Cainan lived after he begat Mahalaleel eight hundred and forty years, and begat sons and daughters:

 14. And all the days of Cainan were nine hundred and ten years: and he died.

-15. And Mahalaleel lived sixty and five years, and begat Jared:Jared: Heb.
-Jered
+15. And Mahalaleel lived sixty and five years, and begat Jared:

 16. And Mahalaleel lived after he begat Jared eight hundred and thirty years, and begat sons and daughters: